 Grant PUD has completed construction on Priest Rapids Hatchery, Nason Creek Acclimation Facility, and the Carlton Acclimation Facility, as well as provided cost-share funding to complete capital upgrades at facilities where Grant PUD production programs have been implemented.
-The total capital cost of the programs through 2021 was \$65.2 million, with the most capital funding directed to renovate the Priest Rapids Hatchery (38%).
+The total capital cost of the programs through 2022 was \$65.7 million, with the most capital funding directed to renovate the Priest Rapids Hatchery (38%).

-Estimated operations and maintenance investments, along with monitoring and evaluation investments, into Grant PUD's production programs was approximately \$8.1 million in 2021 and \$115.6 million since 2005.
+Estimated operations and maintenance and monitoring and evaluation investments into Grant PUD's production programs were approximately \$7.3 million in 2022 and \$120.0 million since 2005.

-The combined total expenditures invested into Grant PUD hatchery production programs through 2021 was \$180.7 million dollars.
-The fall Chinook and the Wenatchee River spring Chinook program expenses comprised nearly half of those costs (fall Chinook comprised 25% and White River and Nason Creek spring Chinook comprised 15% and 9% respectively)
+The combined total expenditures invested into Grant PUD hatchery production programs through 2022 was \$185.7 million dollars.
+The fall Chinook and the Wenatchee River spring Chinook program expenses comprised nearly half of those costs (fall Chinook comprised 23% and White River and Nason Creek spring Chinook comprised 15% and 10% respectively)

-Habitat Program Implementation
+No-Net Impact and Habitat Program Implementation

 The PRCC Habitat subcommittee is the primary forum for implementing and directing habitat protection and restoration measures for the PRP's anadromous fish programs covered under both the BiOp and SSSA.
-Since 2006, 135 total projects have been unanimously approved by one of two committees (PRCC Habitat subcommittee and PRCC) for funding using one of the three funding accounts: 601-NNI Fund, 602-Habitat Supplemental Fund, and 603-Habitat Conservation Fund.
-Of those, 104 are completed and 31 are currently active and underway.
+Since 2006, 140 total projects have been unanimously approved by one of two committees (PRCC Habitat subcommittee and PRCC) for funding using one of the three funding accounts: 601-NNI Fund, 602-Habitat Supplemental Fund, and 603-Habitat Conservation Fund.
+Of those, 119 have been completed and 21 are currently active and underway.

-As of the end of December 2021, \$29,906,284 dollars have been spent on committee-approved projects since 2006.
-The total amount of unencumbered funds available for habitat projects approved by the PRCC and/or PRCC Habitat subcommittee through 2021 for all three accounts is \$11,497,176.
+Since 2006 to February 15, 2023, Grant PUD has contributed a total of \$47,775,019 into the three funding accounts.
+As of the end of December 2022, \$32,164,827 dollars have been spent on committee-approved projects since 2006.
+The total amount of unencumbered funds available for habitat projects approved by the PRCC and/or PRCC Habitat subcommittee through 2022 for all three accounts is \$12,946,812.